Lianting-Wang/Nginxxx/Report.md

   - If the requested path is a file, the server would respond with `200 OK` and the content of the file
   - If the requested path is a directory, the server would check if there exists an index file in the requested directory.
 If so, the said index file would be returned along with `200 OK`.
 Otherwise, a `404 NOT FOUND` would be returned
   - If the requested path doesn't exist in any form, a `404 NOT FOUND` would be returned
+- `HEAD`
+  - Return a header that is identical to if the request was called with `GET`, except the body is none
 - `POST`
   - Quoting the RFC standard:
     >  The actual function performed by the POST method is determined by the server and is usually dependent on the Request-URI